automano/SP2017-CSE503-LARAVEL-ALBUM/readme.md

 ### Name and ID
 Zhening Li 445612

 ### Project Description
-Basically, I want to create a website similar to Google Photos.
-Users can create albums and upload their photos into their albums.
+Basically, I want to implement a website similar to Google Photos.
+Users can login, logout and register.
+After they login, user can create albums and upload their photos into their albums.

 ### Creative Project Rubric